Comcast/eel/doc/handlers.md

 `http://localhost:8082/target`.
 Note that the path must be a string, therefore the JPath expression must result in string.
 May be an array of multiple JPath expressions for fanning out to multiple paths.

-Example 1: Use the `id` element of the JSON event if present, otherwise use the constant `DefaultPath`.
+Example 1: Use the `id` element of the JSON event if present, otherwise use a blank path `""`.

 ```
 "Path" : "{{/content/id}}"